omznc/slashy/README.md

 ## Placeholders
 These are all the placeholders you can use in your custom command replies.
+They don't work in descriptions because that can't be dynamically changed.
 Feel free to open an issue to suggest any new ones.

 | Placeholder 	| Description 	|